nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

 --}}
 ![directory-suggestion1.png](nx_asset://f213719f-1aad-400f-963c-5c10afe9536d ?w=650,border=true)

-## Filter Values With the Operation Parameter and the Directory.SuggestEntries Operation
+## Using the Operation Parameter and the Directory.SuggestEntries Operation

 Sometimes the number of entries returned by the server can be very high, so it's convenient to apply the filter **server-side** before returning the information.